-Borrego Springs privately-owned land falls into three categories: a.) undeveloped and undisturbed desert native habitat with no past or current uses; b.) developed with current, active uses and all- or partly-disturbed desert native habitat;

-and c.) previously-developed with now-abandoned uses and all- or partlydisturbed desert native habitat.
+Borrego Springs privately-owned land falls into three categories: a.) undeveloped and undisturbed desert native habitat with no past or current uses; b.) developed with current, active uses and all- or partly-disturbed desert native habitat; and c.) previously-developed with now-abandoned uses and all- or partly-disturbed desert native habitat.
 There is a sizable amount of acreage in the latter category, which detracts from community appeal and attractiveness.

-I-LU-1.4.a.1 Desert Native Habitat Not "Self-Healing"

-Disturbed desert native habitat lands are not "self-healing" within decades, if ever, and there exist limited economically-feasible methods for their effective restoration.
-Disturbed habitat lands are visible for miles around, and detract from the character, desireablity, and unspoiled environment of the entire Plan area.
+Issue-LU-2.1 Desert Native Habitat Not "Self-Healing" Disturbed desert native habitat lands are not "self-healing" within decades, if ever, and there exist limited economically-feasible methods for their effective restoration.
+Disturbed habitat lands are visible for miles around, and detract from the character, economic desirability, and unspoiled environment of the entire Plan area.